rbisdorff/Digraph3/docSphinx/tutorial.rst

 (['D', 'I', 'E', 'A', 'D'], frozenset({'D', 'E', 'I', 'A'})), (['D', 'I', 'B', 'A', 'D'], frozenset({'D', 'B', 'I', 'A'}))]

 We see three intersection cycles of length 4, which is impossible to occur on the linear time line.
 Obviously one professor lied!
-And it is *D* ; if we put to doubt the testimony that he indeed saw *A*, we obtain indeed a triangulated graph instance whose dual is a *comparability* graph.
+And it is *D* ; if we put to doubt his testimony that he saw *A*, we obtain indeed a triangulated graph instance whose dual is a *comparability* graph.
 Hence it is, as required,  a valid *interval graph* instance.

 >>> g.setEdgeValue( ('D','A'), 0)
 >>> g.showShort()